What We Do

 - Get Involved

-The Iraqi Young Leaders Exchange Program (IYLEP) brings English-speaking Iraqi secondary school students to the U.S. for a four-week summer exchange to explore themes of leadership development, civic rights and responsibilities, respect for diversity, and community engagement.
+The Iraqi Young Leaders Exchange Program (IYLEP) brings Iraqi high school and undergraduate students to the U.S. for summer exchanges to explore themes of leadership development, civic rights and responsibilities, respect for diversity, and community engagement.

-Participants on this U.S. Department of State-funded program are between the ages of 15 and 17 and are recruited from all provinces in Iraq.
+Participants on this U.S. Department of State-funded program are recruited from all provinces in Iraq and come from many different communities and groups within the country.
 Iraqi adult mentors who accompany the students are educators and/or community leaders who work with youth and have demonstrated an interest in promoting youth leadership and social development.
-Competitively-selected American students also join Iraqi participants in all U.S. activities.
+Competitively-selected American students also join Iraqi high school participants in all U.S. activities.